Harold Elliott (Australian Army officer): Suez Canal

 In March 1916, the 5th Division was sent 35 mi across the desert to defend the Suez Canal.
 The crossing was first attempted by the 14th Brigade, who suffered badly.
 Elliott personally inspected the route, talked with officers familiar with it, and drew up a new timetable for the march, managing to get his men across with only a handful of casualties.
 On the march, one man forgot the ban on smoking.
 Elliott characteristically started to scream at the man, even threatening to shoot him.
 Out from the ranks came a shout: "If you shoot him, I'll shoot you."
 When the soldier who called out was brought forward and explained that no one talked to his brother like that, Elliott sent the man to his school for non-commissioned officers, with the rationale that anyone who could stand up to himself in full flight clearly had leadership potential.

-On arriving at Suez, the water that the Battalion had been promised was nowhere to be found.
+On arriving at Suez, the water that the battalion had been promised was nowhere to be found.
 They were assured that the water was coming, but hours later it still had not appeared.
 Elliott then made one of the "vigorous protests" that he was becoming famous for.
 He even threatened to march them back across the Suez Canal to get them a drink.
 "It was outrageous to deprive men of water in the desert" Elliott thundered.
 He was assured that the water would be available at 5.30 the next morning.
 Elliott was up at 0500, and found many of his men had been unable to sleep due to their thirst, and were licking at the taps around camp.
-He found the camp's Chief Engineer who informed him that the Egyptian civil authorities had not provided enough water for the troops in camp, and that he had strict orders not to start the pumps before 0800, as it would wake the II Anzac Corps Commander, Lieutenant General Sir Alexander Godley.
-Elliott remounted his horse and went to II Anzac Corps Headquarters, where he informed a yawning staff officer in silk pyjamas that unless the water was turned on in the next five minutes, the brigade would be assembling and telling the Corps Commander exactly what they thought of him.
-The staff officer made a phone call, and Elliott was warned that he shouldn't make such a fuss again.
+He found the camp's chief engineer, who informed him that the Egyptian civil authorities had not provided enough water for the troops in camp, and that he had strict orders not to start the pumps before 0800, as it would wake the II Anzac Corps commander, Lieutenant General Sir Alexander Godley.
+Elliott remounted his horse and went to II Anzac Corps Headquarters, where he informed a yawning staff officer in silk pyjamas that unless the water was turned on in the next five minutes, the brigade would be assembling and telling the corps commander exactly what they thought of him.
+The staff officer made a phone call, and Elliott was warned that he should not make such a fuss again.
 He simply replied that he would do whatever was needed to help his men whenever he had to.